 After that somber story, the conversation switched to soccer and other non-wrestling topics.
 Sometimes there are more stories to tell, but they’re best left for another occasion.

 My new friends and I then ate dinner.
-Sordomudo, always with a smile on his face, ate more than any of us: a big bowl of Sopa de Patas soup (beef tripe, cassava, and beef broth) for starters, then a steak which seemed to cover half the table.
+Sordomudo, always with a smile on his face, ate more than any of us: a big bowl of Sopa de Patas soup (beef tripe, cassava, and beef broth) for starters, then a tough steak which seemed to cover half the table.
 I was the less adventurous of the bunch ordering the chicken lasagna.

 These stories may also interest you: